noahl25/particlesim/README.md

-# particlesim
+# sdlengine
-particle sim with particles and fun
+2d engine using sdl for games. and desktop applications???